Brightly coloured garden bean bag chair in orange patterned fabric contrasing with a black painted fence, green foliage, and bright red geums.

 3. Choose ONE colour first

 You’ve got a cornucopia of colours to choose from; it’s overwhelming.
 Be strict and choose just one colour first.
-Think about the vibe; about the amount of light your outdoor space receives; about existing unchangeable features (like the bricks of your house); but ultimately choose something that makes your heart sing.
+Think about the vibe; about the amount of light your outdoor space receives; about the colour of existing unchangeable features (like the bricks of your house, your patio tiles, and the interior of the nearest room to your outdoor space); but ultimately choose something that makes your heart sing.

 A solid garden chair with a single yellow cushion sits in front of dark wood decking with a yellow painted edging.
 The chair is surrounded by green foliage and yellow and white flowers.